RSI La 2

 RSI La 2 (RSI La due) is a Swiss public television channel owned by Radiotelevisione Svizzera di lingua Italiana.
 It is a sister channel of RSI La 1, broadcast in Italian.
 It mainly airs sport programmes, but also reruns and music shows.
 It does not broadcast any newscasts.

 History

 TSI launched its second channel in 1997, basing it on programming for a younger audience and sports.
-Unlike RSI La 1, RSI La 2 is not broadcast across the whole of Switzerland, but only in the Italian-speaking Switzerland.
+Unlike RSI La 1, RSI La 2 is not broadcast across the whole of Switzerland, but only in Italian-speaking Switzerland.

-The channel interrupted analogue broadcasts on 24 July 2006, from that date being available only on digital terrestrial television, satellite and cable.
+The channel ended analogue broadcasts on 24 July 2006, from that date being available only on digital terrestrial television, satellite and cable.
 It was the first channel of the SRG SSR network to make the transition.